dan-watson/cv/README.md

 ## Personal Statement

-I am a hardworking and conscientious person who prides himself on his ability to learn quickly, attention to detail and passion for working in process driven, fast-paced development environments.
+I am a hard-working and conscientious person who prides himself on his ability to learn quickly, attention to detail and passion for working in process driven, fast-paced development environments.